Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Visor’s Dashboard Components and How To Use Them With Jira Data

-Once you have your Jira data imported into Visor, you can transform it into a dashboard.
+Once your Jira data is imported into Visor, you can transform it into a dashboard.
 In this section, I unpack the following reports you can select when creating your Jira Dashboard:

 - Bar chart